Is Snow a Good Insulator? Understanding Its Properties and Benefits

 Can snow be used for insulation in non-emergency situations?

-Yes, if you live in a cold climate, you can utilize snow as insulation for structures like igloos or temporary shelters to enhance thermal efficiency.
+In cold climates, snow can serve as insulation for structures like igloos or temporary shelters, boosting thermal efficiency.

 How does the thickness of snow affect its insulating properties?